 The OECD Guidelines defines ‘tested party’ as “the one to which a transfer pricing method can be applied in the most reliable manner and for which the most reliable comparable can be found, i.e. it will most often be the one that has the less complex functional analysis.”
 UN Manual defines tested party in the similar manner.
 A Tested party should have the following attributes on bases of these definitions:

-In a recent ruling in the case of General Motor India Pvt Ltd [ITA nos.
+In the case of General Motor India Pvt Ltd [ITA nos.
 3096/AHD/2010 and 3308/AHD/2011] [ASSESSMENT YEARS 2006-07 AND 2007-08] AUGUST 2, 2013, the ITAT bench of Ahmedabad has held that tested party should be the least complex entity for which reliable data in respect of itself and in respect of comparables is available.
 The Tribunal accepted that tested party could be the local entity or a foreign associate enterprise (AE), and upheld selection of foreign AE as tested party in the instant case.
 It also implicitly held that the tested party should be determined based on the international transaction rather than the entities as a whole.
 Further, it re-emphasizes the importance of a detailed FAR (functions, assets and risks) analysis to determine the least complex entity.
 The brief fact of the case are as under:

 The Ahmedabad ITAT pronounced its judgment in favor of GMIPL by concluding that,